mvilrokx/request/README.md

 }).then((data) => console.log(data)) // {"scraped":"Mark Vilrokx"}
 ```

-For more information, please read the docs.
+For more information, refer to [the docs](https://mvilrokx.github.io/request/).

 ## Built With
 * [Babel](https://babeljs.io/) - The compiler for writing next generation JavaScript